Gene Set Enrichment Analysis (GSEA)

 Figure 2: GSEA result table

-In the sidebar there are located all possible action that can be performed for this enrichment result, including two options for the visual display of the results:
+In the sidebar there are located all possible actions that can be performed for this enrichment result, including two options for the visual display of the results:

 NES vs Significance Chart: this option generates a plot of p-values versus normalized enrichment scores, which provides a quick, visual way to grasp the number of enriched gene sets that are significant (see Figure 4).